Oak Beach–Captree, New York: Geography

-According to the United States Census Bureau, the CDP had a total area of 9.5 km2, of which 7.1 km2 is land and 2.4 km2, or 25.03%, is water.
+According to the United States Census Bureau, the CDP had a total area of 9.5 km2, of which 7.1 km2 was land and 2.4 km2, or 25.03%, was water.

 Demographics

 The census numbers are presumably for full-time inhabitants; many of these houses are second homes and not primary residences, although the proportion of seasonal residents is decreasing.

 The land for these communities is not privately owned, but leased from the Town of Babylon through the year 2065.
 However, the residences on the property are owned.
 If the leases are not renewed at some point in the future, the owners will have to move the houses elsewhere, similar to what happened at High Hill Beach when Jones Beach State Park was created.